NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 ### Snapshots: Saving Your Workflow

 **What Is Snapshot:**
-Captures your current ComfyUI workflow and saves it alongside your generation in a WebP file.
+Captures your current ComfyUI workflow and saves it alongside your generation in a WebP file/image.
 Think of it as version control for your prompts and settings.
+If node it set to "smart" in "snapshot_path", snaps go to \custom_nodes\PreviewVideoMonitorPro\snapshots If node it set to "your custom path" in "snapshot_path", snaps go to that path Type "smart" again and the node will automatically know you´re sending to \custom_nodes\PreviewVideoMonitorPro\snapshots

 **How It Works:**
 1. Enabled by default (`snapshot_workflow: true` in node)